apache/incubator-taverna-site/content/download/commandline/index.md

 [Taverna Command Line 2.5](http://www.taverna.org.uk/download/command-line-tool/2-5/) in production.
 Note however that Taverna 2.5 is
-**no longer maintained** - users are encouraged to evaluate Apache Taverna Command Line and provide [feedback](/community) to its development.
+**no longer maintained** - users are encouraged to evaluate Apache Taverna Command-line Tool and provide [feedback](/community) to its development.

 Taverna Command Line 2.5 can be [downloaded from BitBucket](https://bitbucket.org/taverna/taverna-commandline-product/downloads/).